-The year-over-year increase in quarterly revenue primarily resulted from the NetFortris acquisition and our existing Services business continuing to grow and compound.
-As a result, our Services revenue represented 75% of total revenue this quarter, up from 70% in the same quarter of the prior year, and consistent with our strategic objective.
+The revenue increase in both periods primarily resulted from the NetFortris acquisition and our existing Services business continuing to grow and compound.
+As a result, our Services revenue

-When compared sequentially, our revenue was down 3% from \$66.3 million in the fourth quarter of fiscal 2022.
-This decrease is due primarily to typical seasonality effects in the first quarter, the impact of a strong US dollar exchange rate on some international order flow, and some modest softness in Product sales as customers become more sensitive to Capex purchases given current economic headwinds.
+When compared sequentially, our revenue was down 3% from \$64.05 million in the first quarter of fiscal 2023.
+This decrease is due primarily to the softness in Product sales this quarter, as customers continue to be more sensitive to Capex purchases (given current economic headwinds), to the supply chain conditions, and the impact of a strong US dollar exchange rate on some international order flow.